 You really want the colour in your photos to pop, so you need to go to “hue/saturation” and crank up the saturation.
 Put it up to about +40 and the colours will be far more vibrant than they were when you saw them.
 This is the desired effect.

 Step 3: Replace the grey sky with a blue one

 I’m not sure how to do this on GIMP but it’s easy on Photoshop.
-I can’t be bothered going into the boring details of this – work it out for yourself!
+I can’t be bothered going into the boring details of this – you’ll have to work it out for yourself.
 No one wants to see grey skies in photos these days, and no one will be able to prove that the sky wasn’t blue that day, so have free reign to completely edit these small details.

 Step 4: Add a motivational quote

 Pictures tell a thousand words, but is a thousand really enough?
 Why not throw a few more on?
 Choose a quote that makes it seem like what you are doing is the most amazing thing in the world, and that people are crazy for not wanting to travel.
 Choosing a great quote is the key to this whole process, make sure it elevates you above tourists and shows the whole world how awesome proper travel really is.

 This is the easy part!
 I assume, if you are truly respected, that you’ll have a huge social media following.
 These are people that love you and are impressed by everything that you do, so they’ll pretty much lap up anything you throw at them.
 Don’t become complacent though, the moment you start posting realistic images and stories is when you lose that dash of mystique and unattainability, which will drag you down to the depths of mere mortals – not a good thing!

 Can you think of any more tips on how to make people jealous with your photos from the road?
 How heavily do you edit your photos?
 Let me know!